OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 The contextual tab is registered with Office by calling the [Office.ribbon.requestCreateControls](/javascript/api/office/office.ribbon?view=common-js&preserve-view=true#requestcreateconrtols-input-) method in either the function that is assigned to `Office.initialize` or with the `Office.onReady` method.
 For more about these methods and initializing the add-in, see [Initialize your Office Add-in](../develop/initialize-add-in.md).

 The following is an example.
-Note that the JSON string must be converted to a JavaScript object with the `JSON.parse` methd before it can be passed to a JavaScript function.
+Note that the JSON string must be converted to a JavaScript object with the `JSON.parse` method before it can be passed to a JavaScript function.

 ```javascript
 const contextualTabJSON = ' ... ' // Assign the JSON string such as the one at the end of the preceding section.